alinaistrate/Clean_data_course/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-Signals were used to estimate variables of the feature vector for each pattern: '*_[XYZ]$' is used to denote 3-axial signals in the X, Y and Z directions.
+Signals were used to estimate variables of the feature vector for each pattern: [XYZ] is used to denote 3-axial signals in the X, Y and Z directions.

 For each measurement the mean, stddev, and mean frequency were calculated.